dk1242/dk1242.github.io/_posts/2025-05-27-Rendering-1M-spheres-4 Frustum Culling and LOD.md

 	glBufferSubData(GL_ARRAY_BUFFER, 0, instanceProps.size() * sizeof(glm::vec3), instanceProps.data());
 }
 ```
-Now, if you have observed we have combined Frustum culling and LOD selection in a single loop, which also have given some performance improvement because we removed the culledPosition.push_back(pos) which can save some time for us.
+Now, as you may have observed, we have combined frustum culling and LOD selection into a single loop, which has provided some performance improvement because we removed the culledPosition.push_back(pos), which helped in saving some processing time.

-Till this point, I got 250k~260k spheres rendering easily with 60fps.
+Up to this point, I achieved 250k to 260k spheres rendering smoothly at 60 fps.

-## Parallel threads calculation
+## Parallel threads calculations
 The next approach we can directly implement is to use threads and do these calculations parallely.
-However, while it sounds straightforward and simple but it is not as it seems.
-One of the major challenge is thread synchronization, which can become a significant bottleneck in performance when using threads.
-Synchronization introduces overhead, which can significantly impact performance.
-As the number of threads increases, the amount of synchronization required also grows.
+While it may sound straightforward, implementing thread-based calculations is more complex than it seems.
+One of the major challenges is thread synchronization, which can become a significant performance bottleneck when using threads.
+Synchronization introduces overhead, which can significantly impact performance and it increases with the number of threads.
 After a point, adding more threads does not improve performance and may even degrade it due to the increased complexity of coordination.

 To address this, we need to limit the number of threads which can run parallely and optimize our performance.
-In my case, after experimenting with different thread counts, I found that setting the number of threads to 4 resulted in improved performance.
-Other thread counts, whether higher or lower, led to a decline in performance due to either underutilization or excessive synchronization.
+After experimenting with various thread counts, I found that using four threads provided optimal performance.
+Using higher or lower thread counts led to degraded performance, either due to underutilization or increased synchronization overhead.

-I used "<omp.h>" for threads implementation as it was easy to implement without caring for mutex lock and all.
-I also used private thread local buffers for push_back() and later we combined it with actual buffers to avoid any dirty write.
+I used "<omp.h>" for threads implementation because it simplifies the process by eliminating the need to manually manage mutex locks.
+I used private thread-local buffers for push_back() operations, which were later merged with the main buffers to prevent dirty writes.
 ```cpp
 void updateCullingLOD(Camera& camera){
 	omp_set_num_threads(4); // thread count 4 gave best results to me